jacksleight/statamic-focal-link/README.md

 });
 ```

-## Popular Site Presets
+## Popular Site Template Presets

-The addon comes with a [handful of presets](https://github.com/jacksleight/statamic-focal-link/blob/main/resources/data/presets.php) for popular sites.
+The addon comes with a [couple of template presets](https://github.com/jacksleight/statamic-focal-link/blob/main/resources/data/presets.php) for popular sites.
 If you know of others and would like them added feel free to submit an issue or PR.

 ## Link Fieldtype Compatibility